phronmophobic/mobiletest/README.md

 If it gets stuck directly after setup and doesn't reach the clinit phase within 3-4 minutes, try stopping the script and restarting `./scripts/compile-shared`.

 2. Open the xcode project in xcode/MobileTest/MobileTest.xcodeproj
-3. Select "Any iOS Device(arm64)" or your connected device as the build target.
+3. Select "Any iOS Device(arm64)" or your connected device as the build target. (iOS Simulator not supported yet)
 4. Build and run